-Housing options around the University of Texas at Austin’s campus are primarily found in two large areas: West Campus (previously discussed here), and North Campus.
+Housing options around campus are primarily found in two large areas: West Campus (previously discussed here), and North Campus.

 What is North Campus?

-Since the North Campus area is so close to UT campus, the area is largely comprised of college students.
-Most housing is within walking distance to UT, or has available bus routes (found here).
+Since the North Campus area is so close to campus, the area is largely comprised of college students.
+Most housing is within walking distance to campus, or has available bus routes (found here).